WCSCourses/Cancer_Genome_Analysis_2025/course_modules_2025/02_Mutation_Calling/mutation_calling_exercises.md

 We can now run MuTect2 to call somatic variants in our matched tumor and normal samples.

-If you're on the VM, switch to the whole-exome BAMs Since we're only interested in chromosome 22 (at least for this analysis), we can tell MuTect2 to only call that interval using `-L chr22`).
+If you're on the VM, switch to the whole-exome BAMs Since we're only interested in a specific region on chromosome 1 (at least for this analysis), we can tell MuTect2 to only call that interval using `-L chr1:50000000-51000000`).

 ```bash
 gatk Mutect2 \